Skip to main content

 Vanderbilt Human Resources (VU and VUMC) requires degree verification as part of the background check for all initial, first-time appointed postdocs.

 Domestic Appointees: When a doctorate degree from a USA institution has not been conferred yet, the background check will not be able to verify a terminal degree.
-When this occurs, OPA sends the staff administrator a Degree Verification Form to complete.
-The form includes a letter template to send the awarding institution certifying the postdoc successfully completed all the requirements of a doctorate/terminal degree along with the expected conferral date.
+When this occurs, OPA works directly with the postdoc candidate to obtain a degree verification letter from their institution once all requirements for the degree have been met.

 International Degree Holding Appointees: VU background check vendors can now verify international degrees as part of the postdoc appointee’s background check as long as the degree has been conferred.

-Since VUMC background check vendors cannot verify international degrees, verification must be obtained from a source such as the World Education Services or TrustForte.
+Since VUMC background check vendors cannot verify international degrees, verification must be obtained from our verified vendor, TrustForte.
 The postdoc appointee will receive instructions for ordering a degree verification report when they receive the background check request from OPA.
 Original reports must be sent directly to OPA.

 No, international degree reports should only be ordered after your doctorate degree has been conferred.
 When a degree has not been conferred yet, the following is required:

 • An official letter from the awarding university on institutional letterhead stating the postdoc has successfully completed all the requirements of a doctorate degree with a conferral date.
-The OPA will send the department staff administrator the Degree Verification Form to complete, attach the letter and submit to OPA.
+The OPA will work directly with the postdoc candidate to obtain a degree verification letter from their institution after all requirements for the degree have been met.

 Please refer to your prospective department for any questions regarding work authorization and visa costs.